codenotary/codenotary.io/pages/blog/linux-for-s-390-performance-monitoring-using-opvizor.md

 # The IBM S/390 architecture

 To be honest, the different architecture was the only real challenge for us, as we knew ones the data collectors are up and running, we can display everything in a beautiful and helpful dashboard.
 Our ultimate goal was to automate the collection of Linux for S/390 performance metrics in a central time series database to be visualized in Performance Analyzer.
-All required components are part of the Opvizor Performance Analyzer virtual appliance - so no worries.
+All required components are part of the CNIL Metrics and Logs virtual appliance - so no worries.

 The only missing part was the data collector to run on IBM S/390 architecture.